Polycystic Ovarian Syndrome is also known as Polycystic Ovarian Disease, Stein Leventhal Disease or Ovarian Dysmetabolic Syndrome.

 Treatment of PCOS

-Treatment of PCOS can be by either medicines or surgery or a combination of both.
+Treatment of Polycystic ovarian Syndrome can be by either medicines or surgery or a combination of both.

-Since the pituitary gland receives signals from the receptors about the estrogen level in the blood, it percieves this as a low estrogen level.
-And since estrogen is produced by developing follicles in the ovaries, it produces more and more FSH in an attempt to stimulate development of follicles in the ovaries.
+Since the pituitary gland receives signals from the receptors about the estrogen level in the blood, lack of signals form the receptors is perceived as a low estrogen level in the blood.
+The pituitary then produces more and more FSH in an attempt to stimulate development of follicles in the ovaries and increase the estrogen level.

 The high FSH manages to overcome the inhibitions of hormones like LH and androgens to stimulate the ovary and cause ovulation.